BiDAlab/UWF4DR-Benchmark/src/README.md

-# Source Code (`src/`)
+# Source Code

 This directory contains the core Python source code used to reproduce the experimental protocol and evaluation pipeline described in the associated paper.

-The code in `src/` is designed to support **reproducible evaluation** of deep learning models on the UWF4DR dataset, based on fixed experimental splits and deterministic preprocessing pipelines.
+The code in `src/` is designed to support **reproducible evaluation** of deep learning models based on fixed experimental splits defined by the authors and deterministic preprocessing pipelines.

 This directory does **not** provide a full end-to-end training framework.